Renowned Swagbucks delivers what you need: More rewards, more money! Watch videos, take surveys, shop and more to earn Extra Cash. 100% free to join!

 1. Transcription HITS –

-These HITS are offered by requesters such as Castingwords and Speechink, and can vary in price from as little as .40 cents for some of the shorter Castingwords hits on up to several dollars for some of the longer Speechink hits – however those hits usually require that you have a higher rating with SpeechInk.
+These HITS are offered by requesters such as Castingwords (review) and Speechink, and can vary in price from as little as .40 cents for some of the shorter Castingwords hits on up to several dollars for some of the longer Speechink hits – however those hits usually require that you have a higher rating with SpeechInk.
 If you’re new to transcription, I suggest starting with SpeechInk transcription HITS, because there are usually only two speakers involved, and they’re usually easier to understand.
 SpeechInk posts audios of many different things, such as interviews with insurance claims adjusters, as well as business presentations and voicemails.
 Voicemail and insurance claim interviews are generally verbatim transcriptions, where as business presentations are usually nonverbatim.
 CastingWords HITS on the other hand can be more than two speakers, and there’s sometimes a lot of crosstalk in CastingWords hits, which makes it more difficult to transcribe these HITS if you’re new to transcription.
 Castingwords hits can be verbatim or nonverbatim, so again make sure you read the guidelines carefully.
 In addition, some new requesters have started posting short audios of medical school lectures.
 No matter wich requester you choose to do transcription for, be sure you follow the guidelines or your hits will be rejected.

 2. Surveys –